8 January 2018

 A Love of the Sea

-David grew up in a landlocked German city, yet his love of the ocean dates back to his childhood.
+David grew up in a landlocked German village, yet his love of the ocean dates back to his childhood.

-“I started diving at 13 years old.
-I did a diving course in Spain and after that, my Dad and I would do diving trips in Italy, Spain or Croatia every year.”
+"I started diving at 13 years old.
+I did a diving course in Spain and after that, my Dad and I would do diving trips in Spain, Egypt, Oman, The Maldives or Greece every year.”

 This early exposure to the deep blue sea instilled in David a fascination with marine life.
 He spent hours poring over ocean-related books: Jacque Cousteau, scientific picture books, educational books about whales.
 If something lived in the ocean, David knew about it.

 “It was the weird stuff I was interested in.
-My favourite animal is the sea squirt, which is a little black invertebrate sponge.”
+My favourite animals are sea squirt, which are small sessile invertebrates.”

 A Backpacking Trip to New Zealand